-After diddling around with some low budget black and white films recently, Fomapan, Efke and Kentmere, none of which I found to be especially different to one another, I decided to order a couple of rolls of the relatively recently returned Ferrania P30.
+After diddling around with some low budget black and white films recently, Fomapan, Efke and Kentmere, none of which I found to be especially different to one another, I decided to order a couple of rolls of Ferrania P30.
 This classic Italian film, newly resurrected from the dead, has had lots of publicity in the analogue photography world and has been lauded for its contrasty cinematic quality and very high silver content.

 I loaded up my Pentax ME-F and kept the camera with me for several trips out of the flat to record my adventures in the early summer sunshine.
 Before developing the film I did a bit of research on the best process for the fresh bottle of Paranol S I had to hand, and the verdict from the internet was 14 minutes in a 1+50 mixture at 20 degrees would do the trick.

 It was when I began loading the film onto the developing roll that trouble began.
 The last few times I’ve tried to spool on a 36 exposure film I’ve had problems getting the last bit of the negative on, everything seizing up and getting stiff – frustratingly an issue I never used to have with this kit.
 Unfortunately the same situation arose loading on the P30 and towards the end the film buckled out of the edge of the spiral.
 I managed to get it back in and wrapped around the last bit, but as I’d discover later, the damage was done.